The non disclosure agreement (NDA) - What you need to know about it!

 They are intended to protect business secrets and special know-how of companies that become known to the respective contractual partner in the course of joint projects and other cooperation.

-Confidentiality agreements are usually concluded:
+Non disclosure agreements are usually concluded:

 - in the initiation of business contacts

 - between companies and service providers such as advertising agencies or freelancers